ISSUES & NEEDS

 Academic Problems – Needs related to improving performance in school, including learning organizational, studying, & test-taking skills.
+For a video related to this topic, click here.

 Addictions – Addiction to chemicals (including alcohol), or other compulsive behaviors, such as eating, gambling, sex, or internet use.